 A recent survey reported that just two years ago, only 58% of consumers were willing to spend more for sustainable options.
-Today, nearly 90%, compared to just over 34% two years ago, of Gen X consumers would be willing to spend 10% extra or more for sustainable products.
+Today, nearly 90% of Gen X consumers – compared to just over 34% two years ago – would be willing to spend 10% extra or more for sustainable products.

 This trend is not without its risks to businesses and brands.
-Whilst consumers may be willing to pay more for sustainable products, it is challenging for them to verify the sustainability credentials made by businesses themselves with a concern that some brands are making sustainability claims that cannot be substantiated or verified.
+Whilst consumers may be willing to pay more for sustainable products, it is challenging for them to verify the sustainability credentials made by businesses, leading to concern that some brands are making sustainability claims that cannot be substantiated or verified.

 This phenomenon has led to the coining of a new term, ‘Greenwashing.’

 Greenwashing refers to the false or misleading claims made around a business’ or product’s sustainability credentials, in order to deceive consumers into believing the product is more environmentally friendly, or has a greater positive environmental impact than it actually does.

 Until now, deception by greenwashing has not been enforced by law.
 However, companies are on notice for 2023, with the Australian Securities and Investment Commission (ASIC) launching its first court action against alleged greenwashing, and the ACCC releasing the findings of their internet sweep which has resulted in the investigation of a number of businesses for potential greenwashing, after it was found more than half made concerning claims about their environmental or sustainability practices.